|Nutritional Guidelines (per serving)|

 |Saturated Fat 13g||66%|

 |Dietary Fiber 4g||15%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Not only is this an easy preparation, it's super easy on the budget.
+Not only is this an easy preparation, but it's also super easy on the budget.

 - 1 1/2 pounds lean ground beef